 Make that my job.
 I must work for justice — “as far as possible.”
 That includes respecting humanity’s “transcendent dignity.”
 My ongoing inner conversion is important too.
 (Catechism, 976–980, 1888, 1915, 1929–1933, 2820)

-But it’s the only way we will get closer to that ideal society we keep hoping for.
+It’s also the only way we will get closer to that ideal society we keep hoping for.

 I can’t change the world, or even my nation.